 Brand Experience Architect, Creative Agent Provocateur and Impresario of Ideas

-Creative visionary Lucas Leverett has been a frequent steward of Nashville’s household names, crafting and advancing brand experiences for nearly twenty years.
+Creative visionary Lucas Leverett has been a frequent steward of Nashville’s household names, crafting and advancing brand experiences for twenty years.
 His background encompasses design, technical, and business concerns, spanning the Experience Design field.
 Having presided over countless branding and re-branding projects from non-profit, to political, to Apple Computer’s regional business, Lucas brings imagination, determination, intuition, cunning, and creativity to each project.

 By force of will, he forwards ideas big and small toward bold goals and sometimes usefully audacious disruptions to the status quo.
 True to his native Nashville roots, Mr. Leverett sports multiple identities: paying the bills through his work in branding and marketing and in his spare time he plans events filled with superheroes, spacemen and zombies.